Start a Carroll Club

 - Write a Constitution for your club (see info. below on how to write a constitution) and gather 10 committed members for this club.

-- Attend a Senate meeting to present your club and be prepared to answer questions about your club such as the purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.
+- Attend a Senate meeting to present your club constitution and be prepared to answer questions about your club such as the purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.

 - At the end of the presentation you will be thanked for your presentation and will be asked to leave as the Senate will vote to approve or dismiss your club.